Albania: If the app shows no drivers, switch to InDrive or hail a taxi on the street.

 Bulgaria: Bolt is your only reliable app-based ride option since Uber is banned in Bulgaria.

-Czech Republic: Consistently cheaper than Uber in Prague . always compare both before booking.
+Czech Republic: Consistently cheaper than Uber in Prague.
+Always compare both before booking.

-Denmark: Often cheaper than Dantaxi for short city rides . check the fare estimate first.
+Denmark: Often cheaper than Dantaxi for short city rides.
+Check the fare estimate first.

-Estonia: Bolt was born here . it has the most drivers and lowest prices of any ride app in Estonia.
+Estonia: Bolt was born here.
+It has the most drivers and lowest prices of any ride app in Estonia.

 Finland: Check the HSL app first to see if public transit is faster and cheaper before booking.